TP-Coder-Innovation-Hub/computer-shop-inventory-management/README.md

 website for tracking product in warehouse

 ### feature
-- crud product
+- Product/Item management
-- crud product category
-- dashboard
+- Analytic dashboard for administrator

 ### Why